Master Protocol Workshop

 - Pancreatic Cancer Action Network, United States

 Dr. Victoria Manax is the Chief Medical Officer of the Pancreatic Cancer Action Network.
-She provides strategic direction and operational oversight to the organization’s high-priority clinical initiatives, with emphasis on the Precision Promise initiative and its Clinical Trial Consortium.
-She works closely with clinical cancer research institutions and biopharmaceutical companies to build a productive and collaborative team that will accelerate progress toward the goal to double pancreatic cancer survival by 2020.
-Dr. Manax joined the Pancreatic Cancer Action Network in 2016 from Celgene Corporation, most recently serving as their executive medical director and gastrointestinal therapeutic lead in Medical Affairs.
+She provides strategic direction and operational oversight to the organization’s high-priority clinical and medical initiatives, with emphasis on the Precision Promise initiative and its Clinical Trial Consortium.
+She works closely with cancer research institutions and biopharmaceutical companies to build a productive and collaborative team that will accelerate progress to improve patient outcomes.
+Dr. Manax joined PanCAN after holding many leadership positions in the pharmaceutical industry.
+Her areas of interest include drug development, precision medicine strategy, and innovative clinical trial design.

 Donald A Berry, PhD